acskii/reader/README.md

 # comfy reader
-'An app that contains manga and stories from my sources in one place!'
+`An app that contains manga and stories from my sources in one place!`

 ## Table of Contents
 - **<h3><a href="#introduction">Introduction</a></h3>**